seek-oss/aec/docs/ssm.md

 subcommands:
   {commands,compliance-summary,describe,invocations,output,patch,patch-summary,run}
     commands            List commands by instance.
-    compliance-summary  Compliance summary for running instances that have run the patch baseline. describe            List running instances with the SSM agent. invocations         List invocations of a command across instances. output              Fetch output of a command from S3.
+    compliance-summary  Compliance summary for instances that have run the patch baseline. describe            List running instances with the SSM agent. invocations         List invocations of a command across instances. output              Fetch output of a command from S3.